Posts by Todd Krohne

 Boundless Fundraising is really an easy process and usually results in donations from old friends that you wouldn't have normally secured.
 Good luck fundraising!

-Todd is formerly the Director of Development for the Greater New England Chapter of the National Multiple Sclerosis Society.
+Todd, formerly the Director of Development for the Greater New England Chapter of the National Multiple Sclerosis Society, is now the the Regional Director of FAS Capital Giving at Harvard University.
 In addition to reading his blog posts, you can also find Todd on Twitter.

 Fundraising at a new job?

-Written by Todd on January 24, 2011 at 12:33 pm
+Written by on Jan 24, 2011

 As you may know, I am in a new professional capacity this year and as such am learning the currents around my new office environment at the Harvard College Fund.
 This change also means that I will be able to return to walking again at the MS Challenge Walk in September with my family's team, Krohne's Buzzards!